prncevince/hugo-setup/README.md

 2. Install npm packages and setup:
 - `npm install`
   - This installs the root repo npm packages.
+  - Next, `npm run postinstall` sequentially runs top to bottom the npm scripts:
-  - Then, `husky install` sets up husky Git hooks
+    - `setup:husky` - sets up husky Git hooks
-  - Then, `lerna bootstrap --hoist` installs the "leaf" packages `dependencies` & `devDependencies`.
+    - `setup:repo` installs the Lerna "leaf" packages' `dependencies` & `devDependencies`.
       - The `dependencies` and `devDependencies` shared across packages are ["hoisted"](https://github.com/lerna/lerna/blob/main/doc/hoist.md) using the `--hoist` flag
-  - Then, `lerna run git config core.hooksPath ../../.husky` adds the hook path as the root `./.husky/` for all submodules
+    - `setup:hooks` & `setup:hooks:site` respectively add the hook path as the root `./.husky/` for all submodules

-### Add New Submodules
+## Configuring New Submodules

+Typically, this is done with a few manual steps.
+Instead, we've boiled this down to a single npm script `submodule`.

+Replace `app-n` with name of `./packages/app-n` path and `remote` with remote ssh git repository path:
+- `npm run submodule --app=app-n --remote=remote`

+### Breakdown

+This just documents what the above does.

+#### Adds New Submodule to Monorepo

+- `submodule:remote` - registers `./packages/app-n` as submodule - clones remote repository to path if it does not exists
-`git submodule add git@remote-url.git ./packages/pkg-submodule`<br>
+  - `git submodule add git@remote-url.git ./packages/app-n`
+- `submodule:absorb` - stores .git/ content of submodule in top level .git/ directory
-`git submodule absorbgitdirs packages/pkg-submodule`
+  - `git submodule absorbgitdirs packages/pkg-submodule`

-### Configure Git Hooks for Submodules
+#### Configures Git Hooks for Submodules

+- `submodule:hooks` - This is what `setup:hooks` does - but for a single repo
+  - `lerna exec --scope $npm_config_app git config core.hooksPath ../../.husky`

+To run manually.
+- `npm run submodule:hooks --app=app-n`

+To run even more manually:
-Set working directory in submodule directory, e.g. `cd ./packages/pkg-submodule`
+- `cd ./packages/pkg-submodule`

-`git config core.hooksPath ../../.husky`
+- `git config core.hooksPath ../../.husky`